chi0tzp/convert2coco/README.md

 # convert2coco

-A list of repos for converting annotations of popular datasets into the COCO json format.
+A list of repos for converting annotations of popular datasets into the COCO json format, as well as for loading them in PyTorch.

 - [x] [AFLW](https://github.com/chi0tzp/AFLW2COCO)
 - [ ] [WIDERFace](https://github.com/chi0tzp/WIDERFace2COCO)